Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Introduction

-Rotation rates up to 2 rad/s are more exceptional but commonly considered to explain extreme events such as hypernovae, superluminous supernovae and GRBs.
-In this regime, the convective dynamo \citep{Thompson93,Raynaud+2020,Raynaud+2022,masada22,white22} and the magnetorotational instability \citep{akiyama03,obergaulinger09,guilet15b,Guilet+2022,reboul-salze21,reboul-salze22} are expected to amplify efficiently the magnetic field of the PNS. \cite{Raynaud+2020} predicted that magnetar-like magnetic fields can be generated by the strong field branch of the convective dynamo, which takes place for specific angular momentum larger than $4\times10^{15}\, \mathrm{cm^2/s}$.
-This threshold corresponds to an angular frequency as low as $0.4$ rad/s at $1000$ km in the progenitor.
-The extraction of rotational energy with such a strong magnetic field can lead to strong magnetorotational explosions \citep[e.g.][]{Burrows07magnetic,takiwaki09,Kuroda20,obergaulinger21,Bugli+2021}.
+Rotation rates up to $2$ rad/s are more exceptional but commonly considered to explain extreme events such as hypernovae, superluminous supernovae and GRBs.
+In this regime, the convective dynamo \citep[e.g.][]{Thompson93,Raynaud+2020} and the magnetorotational instability \citep[e.g.][]{akiyama03,Guilet+2022,reboul-salze22} are expected to amplify efficiently the magnetic field of the PNS. \cite{Raynaud+2020} predicted that magnetar-like magnetic fields can be generated by the strong field branch of the convective dynamo, which takes place at early time for specific angular momentum larger than $4\times10^{15}\, \mathrm{cm^2/s}$.
+This threshold corresponds to an angular frequency $0.4$~rad/s at $1000$~km in the progenitor.
+The extraction of rotational energy with such a strong magnetic field can lead to strong magnetorotational explosions \citep[e.g.][]{takiwaki09,Kuroda20,Bugli+2021}.
+The dynamo timescale being uncertain, the hydrodynamical approximation is often chosen for simplicity to model the majority of supernova.

-Beside the generation of magnetic fields, rotation can have several other effects: the centrifugal force affects the shape of the neutrinosphere; the differential rotation modifies the development of SASI and convective instabilities; differential rotation can also generate a new instability.
-These multiple effects are often studied in the hydrodynamical approximation because the dynamo timescale is uncertain.
+Beside the generation of magnetic fields, rotation can have several other effects on the shape of the neutrinosphere and on the development of instabilities.
 The centrifugal force diminishes the action of gravity and results in a larger radius of the neutrinosphere in the equatorial plane.
 The equatorial decrease in neutrino luminosity and neutrino mean energy is not favourable to the explosion according to axisymmetric simulations \citep{MarekJanka2009}.
 The lower equatorial temperature favours neutrino heating in the polar region and a bipolar explosion \citep{Suwa+2010}.

-Stellar rotation can be favourable to the development of a vigorous, prograde, spiral SASI mode dominated by large angular scales $l=1,2$ when neutrino absorption is neglected \citep{Blondin2007}.
-This destabilising effect of differential rotation exists even for slow rotation with a negligible centrifugal contribution, as shown by perturbative analyses \citep{YamasakiFoglizzo2008, Walk+2022} and confirmed by numerical simulations \citep{Kazeroni+2017, Blondin+2017}.
+Stellar rotation can be favourable to the development of a vigorous, prograde, spiral SASI mode \citep{Blondin2007}.
+This destabilising effect of differential rotation exists even for slow rotation with a negligible centrifugal contribution, as shown by perturbative analyses \citep{YamasakiFoglizzo2008, Walk+2022} and confirmed by numerical simulations \citep{Kazeroni+2017, Blondin+2017}, in which neutrino heating was neglected.
 However, the driving mechanism of this rotational destabilisation is not understood yet \citep{Walk+2022}.